MaksymChernevskyy/KafkaExample/README.md

 # KafkaExample
-Simple application which allow yo understand kafka basics
+Simple application which allow to understand kafka basics